foundry-vtt-community/wiki.js/community/Community-Media.md

 title: Maps, Art & Media
 description:
 published: true
-date: 2020-10-12T13:26:40.360Z
+date: 2020-12-19T18:16:16.758Z
-tags:
+tags: maps, art, media, icons, music, sounds
 editor: markdown
 dateCreated: 2020-09-23T00:24:38.840Z
 ---

 # Free Media

-A short overview of free to use vtt media.
+A short overview of free to use media for Foundry VTT.
 Note that a lot of other sources on this page might also be free or offer free media.

 * **Map-Packs**
    * [Forgotten Adventures](https://www.forgotten-adventures.net/live-gallery/): Note: You can use the Google Drive link on the site for easy access.